Federal judge dismisses indictments against Letitia James and James Comey, saying Lindsey Halligan appointment was unlawful - Local News 8

 Halligan, a former White House adviser, was selected for the role after the Trump administration pushed out the previous interim US attorney amid increasing pressure to bring cases against Comey and James.

+“The 120-day clock began running with Mr. Siebert’s appointment on January 21, 2025,” she wrote, referring to Erik Siebert, who had been serving as the interim US Attorney in the Eastern District of Virginia until he was pushed out in September.
+(After the 120-day period ended earlier this year, judges in the district voted to keep him in the job.)

+“When that clock expired on May 21, 2025, so too did the Attorney General’s appointment authority,” Currie wrote, adding that Attorney General Pam Bondi’s “attempt to install” Halligan “was invalid and that Ms. Halligan has been unlawfully serving in that role since September 22, 2025.”

-Currie, in her order, wrote that unlawful appointment should “invalidate” Halligan’s actions — including presenting those two indictments to grand juries.
+Currie wrote the unlawful appointment should “invalidate” Halligan’s actions — including presenting those two indictments to grand juries.

-Prosecutors who work under Halligan argued Attorney General Pam Bondi has full authority to appoint whomever she wants to the position as long as they are qualified, and that the 120-day period serves as a sort of check-in system for those interim US Attorneys appointed.
+Prosecutors who work under Halligan previously argued Bondi has full authority to appoint whomever she wants to the position if they are qualified, and that the 120-day period serves as a sort of check-in system for those interim US Attorneys appointed.

 “The implications of a contrary conclusion are extraordinary,” Currie wrote of the Halligan appointment.
 “It would mean the Government could send any private citizen off the street — attorney or not — into the grand jury room to secure an indictment so long as the Attorney General gives her approval after the fact.
 That cannot be the law. “

-Note: This story was updated with additional reporting.